wakeflow/how-we-do/docs/interview.md

 - If you do well on the Pair Programming Session we are sure you'll be a valuable member of the team and we will make you a job offer.
 Typically we'd want you to start as soon as possible!

+### 6. Probation Period

+- To make 100% sure it's a good fit, we have a 3 months probation period during which either side can decide it isnt working out and break up the relationship without notice.
+After that we commit to each other with a 3 month notice period.

 ### Questions